-Joyful Eating is essentially my food and nutrition philosophy.
-It underpins my book and approach as a nutritionist, writer and recipe developer.
+Joyful Eating is my food and nutrition philosophy, underpinning my books and approach as a nutritionist, writer and recipe developer.

 The philosophy of Joyful Eating involves ditching the diet mentality.
 It involves eating without restriction or deprivation, and without the guilt and shame that may follow.
 It allows you to release the stress of dieting and attempting to control your body.